A forced marriage is a criminal offence and is:

 - Keep a copy of your passport including dual nationality passports

-- Tell a trusted friend if you are traveling abroad and give them addresses of where you will be staying and also details of your return flight so they can alert the police if you fail to return on that date
+- Tell a trusted friend if you are travelling abroad and give them addresses of where you will be staying and also details of your return flight so they can alert the police if you fail to return on that date

-- Have a mobile to hand that you can be contacted on and leave the number with trusted people so you are contactable
+- Have a spare mobile to hand that you can be contacted on and leave the number with trusted people so you are contactable

-- Memorise police phone numbers, and/or email addresses of the Forced Marriage unit and trusted friends incase you have to call them in an emergency
+- Memorise police phone numbers, and/or email addresses of the Forced Marriage unit and trusted friends in case you have to call them in an emergency

 - Have addresses of British Embassies available

 Bangladeshi Women’s Centre - 0161 257 3867

 Advice, information and support for Bangladeshi women including the issues of domestic abuse, forced marriage and ‘honour’ based violence.
 Other areas covered include welfare rights, housing, health, education and training, employment and immigration and nationality.